Laura Crotte headshot

 She has promoted, planned, and coordinated international cultural exchange programs between Chicago and seven states in Mexico.
 Theater, music, dance, and Mexican culture are intertwined with myths, legends, stories, masks, and costumes that she creates with textures, fabrics, materials, and colors inspired in the ancient and current native civilizations of Mexico.

-As a union theater actor, Laura has worked with Goodman Theatre, Steppenwolf Theatre Company, 16th Street Theatre, Teatrovista, Chicago Childrens Theater, Silk Road Rising, Chicago Dramatists, and Victory Gardens Theatre in full productions and staged readings.
+As a union theater actor, Laura has worked with Goodman Theatre, Steppenwolf Theatre Company, 16th Street Theatre, Teatrovista, Chicago Children's Theater, Silk Road Rising, Chicago Dramatists, People´s Light, The Old Globe, Denver Center for the Performing Arts, and Victory Gardens Theatre in full productions and staged readings.
 She has been featured as a vocalist at the House of Blues, Chicago Symphony Orchestra Hall, Hot House, and the Old Town School of Folk Music.
-In 2008, The Latino Theatre Festival at Goodman produced her own adaptation, direction, costume, and movement design for Federico Garcia Lorca's Blood Wedding.
+The 2008 Latino Festival at Goodman Theatre produced her own adaptation, direction, costume, and movement design for Federico Garcia Lorca's Blood Wedding.

 Featured Artworks